morganstanley/hobbes/doc/en/index.rst

 By design, it fulfills three major goals:

    * Dynamic, in-process rewriting of processing rules for domain objects (trades, orders, executions)
-   * Out-of-band processing of structured logs for order managers and surrounding processes
+   * Persistence and out-of-band processing of structured logs for order managers and surrounding processes
    * Rock solid, ultra-low latency execution

 Hobbes was developed to manage the runtime of low-latency processes such as equities trading engines, which generally cannot be restarted during the working day.